Antonio Rizzo (footballer): Early career

 Rizzo started his career at AS Roma.
 He joined Serie C2 side Gubbio in co-ownership deal.
 In summer 2003, he joined Serie B side Fiorentina who promoted from Serie C2 in co-ownership for €77,500 from Roma.
 In June 2004, Roma gave up the remain 50% registration rights to La Viola for free.
 La Viola loaned him to Serie C1 side Spezia, which he won Coppa Italia Serie C.

 Perugia

 In summer 2005, he joined Serie C1 side Perugia in co-ownership deal for a peppercorn of €500, but failed to play regularly in the first season.
 In June 2006 Perugia acquired all the rights.
 He signed a contract extension in April 2007 which last until June 2009.

 Reggina and loans

 In January 2008, he was signed by Serie A side Reggina but loaned back to Perugia.
 In summer 2008, he joined Cremonese of Lega Pro Prima Divisione.
 But in mid-season, he joined league rival Ravenna, swapped with Fabrizio Anzalone.
-In July 2009, he remained at Ravenna and joined with Reggina "team-mate" Tommaso Squillace and Josias Basso Lisboa on loan.
+In July 2009, he remained at Ravenna and joined with his Reggina "teammate" Tommaso Squillace and Josias Basso Lisboa on loan.